jakobottar/beer-explorer/documentation/process.md

 Another thing I noticed after beta testing was that users wanted to click on the map, and expected things to happen.
 To add these click events, I had to move the brush element behind the dots, as it covers the entire svg.
 Click selection was then very easy to implement, as well as brewery name tooltips.

 Finally, I cleaned up the visual aspects of the map, recolored the background, state lines, and brewery dots.
 I added a legend and some help text to let a user more easily understand what is going on and how to navigate the map.

 ## Tables - Derek

+My job was to set up the lower half of the visualization; the tables.
+The functionality we wanted was a sort of drill down behavior.
+Where a user would filter the brewery table, based on the map selection.
+From there they could select a brewery of interest, which would then show the the list of beers that particular brewery has created.
+Then a user could select a beer of interest and the detailed review breakdown.
+And at each step showing an aggregate summary breakdown of the current selection.
+For instance, on initial load the detail view would a review breakdown of all breweries.
+Once filtered, it would update to be an aggregation of just the selected breweries.
+Once a brewery was selected, it would do the aggregation for the beers that brewery has created, and finally when the user selects a particular beer it would be the review breakdown for that beer.

+To do this I started by creating the basic skeleton of the two tables that would populate the brewery table with all of the breweries.
+Then when a user clicked on a brewery it would populate the beer table.
+The columns we decided on including for the brewery table was initially brewery name, overall rating, and number of beers.
+Later we decided to include number of reviews as well.
+For the beer table, we decided to include the name, overall rating, and number of reviews.

+Initially we would hide and show the beer table, depending on if a beer was selected.
+We found this to be a little bit jarring for the user, and later decided to have the column there permanently with a prompt to select a brewery if one was not selected.

+The final view that we cared about, was the summary view.
+We decided to create a smoothed distribution plot for this over a strict histogram.
+We just thought it looked better.
+As for the data being fed into this.
+All of brewery objects, and beer objects had a histogram object, for the 5 review pieces, that we pre-processed in python.
+For the summary of all brewries, we generated that on the fly in javascript, because it would change based on the current brewery filters.

+After I had everything functionally working, I tied in the tables to hooks in the map code, both for updating the map, and updating the tables.
+The functionality we wanted was, when a user made a selection on the map it would update the brewery table.
+Then, if a user selected a brewery either, by the table or by clicking on a circle on the map, it would update in the other place, as well as update the beer table, and summary view.

+The last piece of functionality we thought was important, was sorting both the brewery table, and beer table.
+I made it so that a user could sort by any column for that table.

 ## Formatting/About Page - Jakob